Sanikiluaq

 Sanikiluaq (ᓴᓂᑭᓗᐊᖅ [sanikiluaq]) is a municipality and Inuit community located on the north coast of Flaherty Island in Hudson Bay, on the Belcher Islands.
 Despite being geographically much closer to the shores of Ontario and Quebec, the community and the Belcher Islands lie within the Qikiqtaaluk Region of Nunavut, Canada.

 History

 The community was developed in the early 1970s to replace "South Camp", located further south in the island group.
 To the north of the town is Kinngaaluk Territorial Park, a 3,300 acre space designed for camping, cultural expression, and seasonal hunting.
 The park contains archaeological remains deposited by the Dorset and Thule cultures.
-The park was expected to be formally designated as such by the Nunavut legislature in 2019.
-Although the master plan for the park, drawn up by NVision Insight Group, won an award from the Canadian Society of Landscape Architects in 2019, the current state of the park is unknown.
+The park was formally designated as such by the Nunavut legislature in 2019.
+The master plan for the park, drawn up by NVision Insight Group, won an award from the Canadian Society of Landscape Architects in 2019.